 Skorpios remains off limits to the public today, with landing anywhere on the

-Christina's daughter Athina has supposedly sold the island (Fall 2010) to fashion designer Armani.
+Christina's daughter Athina sold the island to Ekaterina Rybolovleva (Spring 2013).
+The estimated value of the island is over $100 million.
 One condition of the sale: Ari and his children's graves will remain in the family plot on the island.